 - A. Compliance with County Zoning Ordinance.
-Any lot or development created subject to the terms of this ordinance is subject to and shall comply with all applicable provisions of the County Zoning Ordinance. - B. On-site water and sewer systems.
-Lots not served by public water and/or sewer systems shall be large enough and of such physical character to meet County Health Department minimum standards for onsite water and/or sewer systems. - C. Street frontage.
-Except as otherwise provided for in Section 2401, every lot shall abut a public street or private street approved under the terms of this ordinance for at least 20 feet, such frontage (abutting) to be continuous from the property line to building setback line. - D. Access to certain classified streets.
-Direct access shall not be allowed for any single-family residential lot located along any street as defined or classified by the Highway Plan or locally adopted Collector/Feeder Street Plan as major or minor thoroughfare, arterial, collector or feeder street, where feasible and sufficient land depth exists.
+Any subdivision, individual lot or other development created subject to the terms of this ordinance is subject to and shall comply with all applicable provisions of the County Zoning Ordinance. - B. On-site water and sewer systems.
+Lots not served by public water and/or sewer systems shall be large enough and of such physical character to meet County Environmental Health's Department minimum standards for on-site water and/or sewer systems. - C. Street frontage.
+Except as otherwise provided for in Section 2401, every lot shall abut a public street, or private street approved under the terms of this ordinance, for at least 20 feet; such frontage (abutting) to be continuous from the property line to building setback line. - D. Access to certain classified streets.
+Direct access shall not be allowed for any single-family residential lot located along any street as defined or classified by the Highway Plan or locally adopted Collector/Feeder Street Plan as major or minor thoroughfare, arterial, collector or feeder street, where feasible and sufficient land depth exists allowing for the proposed lots to be served internally.